 True to his word, Designer Tom Ford gets Winona a shot at her beloved Hoover Pressley Museum.
-To gain a seat on the board, the WINONA, INC. staff launches a media campaign, bringing in Twitter and Instagram love from celebrity pals, great PR for the museum and even an old flame reappears, upping the drama to boiling point level.
+To help her gain a seat on the board, the WINONA, INC. staff launches a campaign, bringing in Twitter and Instagram love from celebrity pals, great PR for the museum, and even an old flame reappears to up the drama to boiling point level.
 But in the end hard choices must be made.
-Can she live with her final decision?
+Can Winona live with her final decision?

 Winona is wearing Oscar de la Renta

 Brunch is served!
 Slices of brioche french toast, with glazed apples, are an inch thick.
 The poached salmon is moist and juicy.
 Everything is presented with great panache and every dish is to die.
 While the bellinis flow, to loosen things up, I work in a few shady celebrity stories, just to wet their panties a little.
-Mazie Porter, on my left, shoves a forkful of pork tenderloin into her face and finally asks, “What can you bring to our board, Winona?”
-I go Humble Hannah on them, grateful for the opportunity to travel the world and make such valuable connections.
-But getting over racist roadblocks and my own personal demons to build WINONA, INC. is nothing to be modest about.
-I don’t hide a thing and Dr. Ing and Atty.
-Livingston appear to be impressed.
+On my left, Mazie Porter giggles, shoves a forkful of pork tenderloin into her face and finally asks, “What can you bring to our board, Winona?”
+I go Humble Hannah on them.
+Oh so grateful for the opportunity to travel the world and make such rich and valuable connections.
+But Desi said not to so I don’t gloss over the hard times I faced back then.
+Not only from the haters but those that I created myself.
+Each trip to rehab made the cover of the National Enquirer.
+Not cute.
+Dr. Ing and Atty.
+Livingston are nodding.
+They get it.

 My formal interview with the entire board takes place at the museum.
-It’s a tough crowd of twelve but I walk out of their finely paneled conference room feeling pretty secure about my acceptance.
+It’s a tough crowd of twelve.
+But I feel good and when it’s all over, I walk out of their finely paneled conference room confident of my acceptance.
 I think they’re ready for me.
 The very next day my staff, Marc, Terri and Curtiss, launch a “Let’s Get Winona Warner on the Board!” social media campaign.
 They upload several model shots of me from back in the day and within hours the campaign grows legs.
 Phones are ringing.
 Calls are coming in from HUFFPOST, PAGE SIX, ESSENCE, FORBES.
 They all want a statement.

 Winona is wearing Ralph Lauren

 Friends like Tracee, Will, Naomi and SJP come through with hearts, likes and kudos on Twitter and IG.
 The museum is getting loads of pub, too.
-And then one morning Marc comes upstairs to my office to show me something special.
-A real blast from the past.
-My ex, Riccardo Sims.
-He’s posted the shot of us from the MET GALA years ago, tagging the agency and the museum board.
-“You’ll never find a brighter gem for your crown,” he wrote.
+It’s wild!
+Marc comes into my office.
+He’s got something to show me.
+My ex, Riccardo Sims has posted a shot of us on Instagram from the MET GALA years ago.
+He’s tagged both the agency and the museum board.
+“You’ll never find a brighter gem for your crown,” he writes.
 Wow.
 How sweet is that?
-I haven’t seen this shot since it was taken.
-Look at him.
+But look at him.
 Smooth as silk.
 Naturally swaggy.
 And we were so gorgeous together.
-I really liked this man.
+I really liked him.
 Scratching my head, I can’t remember what went wrong between us.
-Where did we go off the rails?
+What happened?
+How did we go off the rails?

 My curiosity won’t let me rest.
-I call him.
+I call Riccardo.
 And just his hello gives me feels.
 I thank him for the post on Instagram and ask what he’s been up to.
 No longer at ATLANTIC RECORDS, he writes fiction now, under a pseudonym.
 Fiction?
 I roll my eyes.
 But swearing me to secrecy, he confesses.
 “I’m Roman Carlucci.”
 I gasp and choke on cookie crumbs.
 He’s laughing.
 “Are you okay??”
 But I don’t—I can’t—believe my ears!
-How does a gracious man like Riccardo Sims conger up such a sordid tale?
+How does a gracious man like Riccardo Sims conger up such a foul and nasty tale?
 A pop singer with secrets.
-Foul secrets.
-Ugly stuff.
-But SHOOTING STAR was one of last years’ most popular reads and stayed on the TIMES best-seller list for twelve whole weeks!
+Real vicious stuff.
+But his novel SHOOTING STAR was one of last years’ most popular reads.
+It stayed on the TIMES best-seller list for twelve whole weeks!
 “Have dinner with me tomorrow night”, he asks.
 I have plans…but they are so cancelled.

-The traffic on 5th and 31st is at a standstill and I’m twenty minutes late.
-I exit the towncar and walk the remaining block to the restaurant HENRY, where Riccardo is waiting.
+The traffic on 5th and 31st is at a standstill.
+I’m twenty minutes late.
+I abandon the towncar finally and walk the last block and a half to the restaurant HENRY, where Riccardo is waiting.
 My heart is jumping around in my chest as the maître d’ leads the way to his table.
 Riccardo stands.
 Still rocking a suit better than any man I know, his head is bald and his beard is big and bushy.
 And silvery white.
 I hardly recognize him.
-But when he kisses my cheek, my knees go weak, just like the night we first met at that dumpy club downtown.
+He kisses my cheek.
+My knees go weak, just like the night we first met at that dumpy club downtown.
 The tip of his nose brushes along my jaw and earlobe.
 I feel him inhale, breathing me in.